NLP helps you keep your holiday conversations civil

 It’s certainly frustrating and discouraging when misinformation makes its way into a friendly conversation.
 But when it shows up on the menu for your holiday gathering, misinformation can spoil your appetite as well as your relationships with loved ones.

-This holiday season, amid polarizing world events and the run-up to the election season, conditions lend themselves to combative conversations and fractured friendships.
+This holiday season, amid polarizing world events, conditions lend themselves to combative conversations and fractured friendships.
 But it doesn’t have to be that way.
-Just like you’d prep the side dishes before guests arrive, you can get ready for engaging in civil and meaningful discourse — even with the family’s diehard conspiracy theorist — using the tips and tools the News Literacy Project provides.
+Just like you’d prep the side dishes before guests arrive, you can get ready for engaging in civil and meaningful discourse — even with the family’s diehard conspiracy theorist — using the tips and tools NLP provides.

-Further boost your confidence for entering what are likely difficult discussions with four key strategies from this week’s issue of Get Smart About News, our free weekly newsletter for the public, which we also feature on our website.
-(Subscribe here so you never miss out trending news literacy topics and resources.)
+Further boost your confidence for entering what are likely difficult discussions with four key strategies with four timeless tips from Get Smart About News, our free weekly newsletter for non-educators, which we also feature on our website.
+(Subscribe here so you can stay on top of trending news literacy topics and resources.)

 More Updates